-Established in 1996, we specialise in high impact displays which are kind to the environment.
-With a background in UK Festivals, Events, Community Arts and Christmas Markets, we understand how the shared appreciation of a good visual show can create unforgettable experiences and produce environments where good things happen.
+Since 1996, we've been experts in crafting high impact displays that are not only visually stunning but also eco-friendly.
+With a strong background in UK Festivals, Events, Community Arts, and Christmas Markets, we truly understand how a captivating visual show can create unforgettable experiences and foster environments where great things happen.

-The project was a radical experiment in opening up retail spaces for wider community use.
-And to do so in a way where the brand values of both partners could be reflected in their engagement with the wider community.
-The initiative explored how a retail location could actively share Love and Light with its local community and was subsequently shortlisted for the 2020 Good Retail Community Award.
+This project was a groundbreaking experiment in making retail spaces more accessible to the community.
+We wanted to ensure that both partners' brand values were reflected in their engagement with the local community.
+The initiative aimed to spread Love and Light throughout the community, and it garnered recognition by being shortlisted for the 2020 Good Retail Community Award.

 Liz Marsden, Princes Mead Marketing and Promotions Manager, said: